deividfoggi/agentic-aiops-autogen/README.md

-# MAS Multi-Agents MVP
+# AIOps Multi-Agents MVP
-Multi-agent architecture using Magentic-One agent from Autogen
+Multi-agent architecture using Autogen Magentic-One to implement AIOps.

 ## Pre-requisites for development
 VSCode